NhanAZ/Stuff/PMBigLogs.md

 - Replaced deprecated `::set-output` commands in GitHub Actions workflows.
 - `build/make-release.php` no longer automatically pushes changes, to avoid accidents when testing release workflows on forks.

+# 4.17.2
+Released 29th March 2023.

+## Fixes
+- Fixed players being unable to join due to the appearance of a new `x5t` field in the JWT header of Xbox Live authentication tokens.

 # 4.18.0
 Released 25th March 2023.